 Blueberries are primarily temperate zone plants, but there are varieties for the hot southern climates.
 They ripen at the end of a nice hot summer and should be picked when they are full and juicy with deep blue color.
-Occasionally, fruit from blueberry plants are grainy inside.
-This may be a cultural, environmental, varietal or disease related issue.
+Occasionally, the fruit from blueberry plants is grainy on the inside.
+This may be a cultural, environmental, varietal, or disease-related issue.
 It is best to grow varieties suited for your zone and watch the plants carefully for problems.
 Grainy blueberries can still be used for jams but the texture is not as pleasant for eating fresh.

 What are Grainy Blueberries?